dotnet/designs/accepted/better-obsoletion/better-obsoletion.md

   and some technologies that looked like good ideas turn out to be unviable.
 We need a mechanism that informs developers after the fact.

-Obsoletion via the `[Obsolete]` attribute works pretty well when: only a few APIs are affected, it's easy to remove their usage, and guidance can be provided as a short one-line string.
+Obsoletion via the `[Obsolete]` attribute works pretty well when:

+1. Only a few APIs are affected
+2. It's easy to remove their usage
+3. Guidance can be provided as a short one-line string

 In practice these requirements are often not satisfiable: